FN-FAL113/github-readme-steam-card/README.md

 Open-sourcing projects are great with all the effort and time I dedicate.
 However there are some ways you can show your support to me:

 - Giving a star or sharing this project to gamer devs out there.
-- Pr's are welcome and highly appreciated if you think you can make this project better.
+- Through pull requests, if you think you can make essential changes.
-- Donations are welcome:
+- Donations are welcome and appreciated:
 <br/>
 <a href="https://www.paypal.com/paypalme/ameliaOrbeta" target=_blank>
   <img src="https://raw.githubusercontent.com/stefan-niedermann/paypal-donate-button/master/paypal-donate-button.png" alt="Donate with PayPal" width="32%" />